Updated: November 3, 2023

 - Scrutiny between the relationship of online auction companies and their preferred grading company is getting more attention and growing concern in the marketplace about the grades received and amounts paid.

 Each card will receive its own serial number.
 While your card might look like it's in great condition, centering on both sides, print quality, surface residue, and slight imperfections in the corners and edges will have an affect on its grade.
 Don't be disappointed if you get a grade less than 8.
-Mid to low grade cards are in demand too.
+Mid to low grade cards are in demand too if you plan to sell it.

 How to decide: